ERuby: erubis

-erubis is an implementation of eRuby implemented in Ruby and also in Java.
-According to its home page, it runs faster than eRuby and ERb and has several useful options, including alternate tags allowing for valid XML.
+erubis is an implementation of eRuby implemented in Ruby and Java.
+It runs faster than eRuby and ERb and has several useful options, including alternate tags allowing for valid XML.

 ember

 ember is a pure Ruby implementation of eRuby for Linux.
 It allows debugging of eRuby templates, improves their composability, and provides powerful shorthand eRuby directives.

 Different implementation tags comparison

 The below table compares the tags available in each of the above implementations: